Plus a Year-Round European Christmas Market

-I have three kids who are now 20, 18 and 16 (in the photo they were 15, 13 and 11 and who spend a lot of time with toys made of metal and glass – iPods, iPhones and iPads!
+I have three kids who are now 20, 18 and 16 (in the photo they were 15, 13 and 11) who spend a lot of time with toys made of metal and glass – iPods, iPhones and iPads!

 But when they were small they had toys of every kind as they are blessed with Omas that love giving gifts.
 We collected a lot (no, I mean A LOT) of PlayMobil.
 PlayMobil is beautifully designed – I love the colors and the story concepts (wedding sets, farm sets, etc.) but I do not love how many little pieces there are.

-As I write this Blog in defense of the wooden toys that we have carefully chosen for our Gingerbread World online shop I realize that my kids did not have many wooden toys.
-Their world was full of PlayMobil, dress up clothes and forts (of sticks or snow!).
+As I write this Blog in defense of the small collection of European wooden toys that we have carefully chosen for our Gingerbread World online shop I realize that my kids did not have many wooden toys.
+Their world was full of PlayMobil, dress up clothes and forts (of sticks or snow and pillows!).

 An Acquired Skill

 We as a family have always listened to audio books when we are travelling in the car.
 We started out with sets of CD’s – the whole Little House on the Prairie series, the Ramona series by Beverly Cleary, the Magic Treehouse series (not my favorite!).
 Then we evolved to downloaded books – books we bought from Audible.com or iTunes – and found lots of wonderful, clever stories (see my list of favorite audio books for kids at the end of this article).